Application Process FAQs

 Q: If I am accepted, for what kinds of financial aid might I qualify?

 To check your qualifications for university financial aid, contact the Office of Financial Aid.
-If you are interested in graduate teaching or research assistantships, first contact your College of Education department.
+If you are interested in graduate teaching or research assistantships, first contact your College of Education & Human Development department.

 Q: If I am accepted into a program and wish to defer my attendance, what are my options?